 Larger dog doors have become popular, but, in this case, you are creating an issue overnight.
 Many come with a board that is used on the inside to seal the cat flap and is quite hard to open from the outside, but if you have to have one of these, it is worth considering the security implications.
 In that case, this could potentially be an excellent place to have one of your CCTV cameras either internally or externally monitoring the cat flap.

 Thieves will try and use windows and doors that do not face the road or other people, so these are the ones to concentrate on.
 If you sleep with the window open in the summer and are on the ground floor but facing a road, thieves are going to think twice anyway because it is a very obvious break-in.
 If you are home, windows are less of a threat but be sure to close them if you go out.
-Overall, your pet is safer inside your home when you go out rather than being taken with you and left in a car or, worse, tied up outside a shop which is a massive no-no.
+Overall, your pet is safer inside your home when you go out rather than being taken with you and left in a car or tied up outside a shop, which is a massive no-no.

-The sales pitch for a Ring video doorbell, which is one of the most popular on the market, is ‘there is always someone at home’.
+The sales pitch for a Ring video doorbell, one of the most popular on the market, is ‘there is always someone at home.
 Generally, thefts carried out in broad daylight see the thief ring the doorbell is home before attempting the break-in.
 The Ring doorbell and others like it work with a mobile phone and alert the homeowner to the fact that someone is at the door.
 It doesn’t matter where the homeowner is providing; they have an Internet connection.

-Using the software provided, the homeowner can speak through the doorbell giving the impression that they are inside the house and put off any potential thieves.
+Using the software provided, the homeowner can speak through the doorbell giving the impression that they are inside the house and putting off any potential thieves.
 Not many people will risk breaking in once they have confirmed the homeowner is aware of their presence.
 You also have extra video footage because the doorbell records all interactions.

-If you bring in professional workmen such as plumbers or electricians etc then make sure you do your homework or they have come via a reliable source
+If you bring in professional workmen such as plumbers or electricians etc, then make sure you do your homework, or they have come via a reliable source.